 DVD/TV-Series Review: The Killing: Season Two

+The 13-episode second season of The Killing aired during the spring and summer of 2012.
 Season two picks up shortly after where season one ended, with Mayoral candidate Darren Richmond being arrested for the murder of Rosie Larson.
 The arrest, however, drives a wedge between Linden and Holder, with Linden convinced he had nothing to do with the murder.
-Of course, they figure out that there is a larger conspiracy at play, and manage to solve the case, after having to navigate a few more twists along the way.
+Of course, they figure out that there is a larger conspiracy at play and manage to solve the case after having to navigate a few more twists along the way.
 The murder is solved, although the actual murderer is somewhat non-sensical, and I think done for shock value.
 The show also does very subtly set up the storyline for the next season, with an almost throwaway conversation between Linden and her boss.

-For those who get the DVD set, it is mostly just a MOD release, with the episodes and one short extra, Rosie's video blog that she made shortly before her murder.
+The DVD set is a three-disc set.
+It is mostly just a MOD release, with the episodes and one short extra, Rosie's video blog that she made shortly before her murder.
 Given that season one got a Blu-Ray release that included some decent extras, the DVD release is a definite step down.
-But, if you prefer physical media, it is the only option.
+But, if you prefer physical media, it is the only option unless you want to pay a lot more for a blu-ray import (it did get a Region 2 release on blu-ray).

 Overall, the season was good but not as good as the first.
 As I said, the killer reveal was a bit dumb, but up to that point, the writers did a good job interweaving a bunch of different story arcs.
 Of course, when a show is built around one central mystery, solving the mystery can mean the death knell for the show, so they have to make it as dramatic as possible.
 So, I would say that the season was mostly well-written and very well acted.
 I liked the fact that it felt like it was grounded in the real world and you did not have a bunch of characters that looked like models.
 The characters looked like real people and had depth, flaws, and the like.
-So, if you like crime dramas, this is a good one to check out.
+So, if you like crime dramas, and liked the first season, this is worth watching.

 Monday, May 9, 2022